Kosova e Re

-Kosova e Re, also known as the New Kosovo project, is a plan of the Government of the Republic of Kosovo to build a new 500 MW power plant near Prishtina, to rehabilitate the existing Kosovo B power plant and completely shut down the Kosovo A power plant which is considered the largest source of pollution in Kosovo.
-It also includes the development of a new lignite mine in order to meet the needs of the Kosovo B and the newly constructed power plant.
-It is estimated to cost US$2 billion.
+The Kosova e Re was a project of the Government of Kosovo to build a new 2,000-MW coal-fired power plant near Pristina, to rehabilitate the existing Kosovo B power plant and completely shut down the Kosovo A power plant which is considered the largest source of pollution in Kosovo.
+It also included the development of a new lignite mine in order to meet the needs of the Kosovo B and the newly constructed power plant.
+It was originally estimated to cost US$2 billion.

-The government has identified the need for additional generation capacities to address long-term concerns about the country's power supply security.
-Government policy goals, also presented in all Kosovo Energy Strategies, apart from the plans for new generation electricity capacities, also aim at involving the private sector in the Kosova e Re Power Plant (KRPP) infrastructure project.
-It includes development, design, construction, financing, ownership, maintenance and operation in accordance with IED Best Available Techniques (BAT).
+The government had identified the need for additional generation capacities to address long-term concerns about the country's power supply security.
+Government policy goals, also presented in all Kosovo Energy Strategies, apart from the plans for new generation electricity capacities, also aimed at involving the private sector in the Kosova e Re Power Plant (KRPP) infrastructure project.
+It included development, design, construction, financing, ownership, maintenance and operation in accordance with IED Best Available Techniques (BAT).

-In 2020, ContourGlobal withdrew from the project and it appears likely that the new power station will not now be built.
+In March 2020, the British company ContourGlobal announced the abandonment of the project.

 History

-Plans to address Kosovo's energy situation began in the early 2000s and originally envisioned a 2,000-MW lignite plant that would allow the country to export energy to its neighbours.
+Plans to address Kosovo's energy situation began in the early 2000s and originally envisioned a 2,000-MW lignite plant that would allow the country to supply the domestic energy needs and also export energy to the neighboring countries.
 The government presented the plan in July 2009 and it suggested that all work would be finished by 2015 or at least by 2017.
-However, the works have not started, mainly because of the opposition from non-governmental organizations.
-Over the years political and investment setbacks have caused the project to cut down in size.
+However, the works had not started, mainly because of the opposition from non-governmental organizations.
+Over the years political and investment setbacks had caused the project to cut down in size.

 Financing

 To attract investors whom are concerned about political or credit risks, the World Bank offered US$60 million in loan guarantees that would set in if the government failed to meet obligations such as supplying coal or electricity.
 This means that the World Bank, as well as the biggest shareholder - the United States of America, will need to make an exception in their clean-energy commitments.
 On the 15th of January 2013, representatives of the European Bank for Reconstruction and Development (EBRD) met with Prime Minister Hashim Thaçi, expressing their interest to support the New Kosovo project.
 However, on December the 10th 2013 the EBRD employed a new strategy which decreased funding for the coal plants, with exception of rare circumstances.
-If Kosova e Re will meet the criteria of a "rare curcumstance" remains to be seen.